FREQUENTLY ASKED QUESTIONS

 What advanced degrees are available?

-The Music Department offers Master of Music and Master of Arts degrees at the graduate level.
+The School of Music offers Master of Music and Master of Arts degrees at the graduate level.
 For those who intend to pursue advanced degrees beyond the master’s level, the Master of Music normally leads to the D.M.A, and the Master of Arts normally leads to the Ph.D.

 The Master of Music degree provides an avenue of graduate study for the superior performer or highly creative composer in a program custom tailored to each student’s demonstrated talent professional goals.